|Guide||♦||27 Triplogs||Mine 0||0 Topics|

 This old trail follows the drainage of the Canada del Oro, or Canyon of Gold, down the north slopes of Mt.
 Lemmon toward the town of Oracle.
 Besides being the site of a legendary lost gold mine, this canyon seems a bit lost itself.
 Down the slopes of Mt.
-Lemmon it flows almost due north toward Oracle, but after the canada breaks out onto the broad flat valley at the mountain's base, it turns south and heads towards Tucson.
+Lemmon, it flows almost due north toward Oracle, but after Canada breaks out onto the broad flat valley at the mountain's base, it turns south and heads towards Tucson.

 Where the east fork of the canyon joins the west, the Red Ridge Trail #2 branches off towards an old outpost named Catalina Camp.
 A similar group of mining digs and an old adobe outbuilding are located along the canyon floor at Coronado Camp.
 A common destination for travelers along this trail is the 4-wheel drive road (FR 736) which drops down into the canyon from Charoleau Gap.
 Some hikers continue all the way to the Burney Mines area.